rachedkko/jabref/README.md

 ## Overall experience

-In this project we learned how to work in the open-source community and more generally how to work with clients.
+In this project, we learned how to work in the open-source community and more generally how to work with clients.
 We had to adapt our coding style to the existing one of JabRef.
 We sometimes had ideas of how to resolve an issue but that wasn't the way our client wanted us to tackle it.
-In a nutshell, we learned how to discuss with a client understand their needs and wants and bring solution to them.
+In a nutshell, we learned how to discuss with a client understand their needs and wants and bring solutions to them.

 Moreover, we learned how to enter an existing project.
 It was hard at first not to be lost due to the size of JabRef and the number of files, but thanks to their great extended documentation and their reactive members this was quite a nice journey.